-Search Engine Optimization (SEO) is communicating to search engines the intentions of your website so that your website can be recommended for relevant searches.
+Search Engine Optimization (SEO) communicates the intentions of your website to search engines so that your website gets recommended for relevant searches.

 When it comes to SEO, it’s all about relevancy.
 Search engines want to know if the content on your webpage is relevant to the search term entered by the user.
-Successful websites require ongoing attention, which, as a result, increases your search engine exposure.
+Successful websites require ongoing attention, which increases your search engine exposure.
 There is no mysterious search engine formula or advantage.
 If it sounds too good to be true, it likely is.
 Short term tricks and gimmicks are not replacements for a long term strategy.

 What to Focus on: